Laghman Province: Healthcare

 The percentage of households with clean drinking water fell from 39% in 2005 to 34% in 2011.
 The percentage of births attended to by a skilled birth attendant increased from 3% in 2005 to 36% in 2011.
 There are 57 medical health clinics and 2 government hospitals.

 Infrastructure and economy

+Agriculture

 The Alingar and Alishing rivers pass through Laghman, as the province is known for its lushness.
 Laghman has sizable amounts of irrigated land as one can find scores of fruits and vegetables from Laghman in Kabul.
+Other main crops in Laghman include rice, wheat and cotton as many people living in the area are involved in agricultural trade and business.

+Mineral wealth

-Other main crops in Laghman include rice, wheat and cotton as many people living in the area are involved in agricultural trade and business.Laghman also has an array of precious stones and minerals, as it is well known for being a relatively untapped source of the Tourmaline and Spodumene gemstones which are reported to be in abundance at the northern portions of the province.
+Laghman also has an array of precious stones and minerals, as it is well known for being a relatively untapped source of the Tourmaline and Spodumene gemstones which are reported to be in abundance at the northern portions of the province.
 There are also marble mines.